bcgov/mds/frontend/README.md

 3. Ensure that no conflicting code formatting tools are enabled (ex.
 Beautify)

-Any developer who is unable or unwilling to apply the formatting on-save is asked to use the provided npm scripts to format their code before each commit.
+Any developer who is unable or unwilling to apply the formatting on-save is asked to either use the provided npm scripts to format their code before each commit or to ensure that the git hooks are running.
+The provided git hooks will automatically lint and format on-commit.
+They will also run the relevant tests on-push.

-See the usage guide below for more information.
+See the usage guide below for more information on manual formatting.

 Check one file